rlancaste/Astro-Dev/README.md

 ![EnvironmentVariables](images/gscRunEnv.png "Environment Variables for GSC")

 # Building with XCode instead of QT Creator
-If you run this script with the -x option, it will build using xcodebuild instead of make commands.
+If you run this script with the BUILD_XCODE option, it will build using xcodebuild instead of make commands.
 It also will create an XCode project so that you can open it up and use XCode to edit the code.
 If you would like to do this, you should have XCode already installed and setup.
 You should also already have or you can create a code signing certificate.
 If you just plan to build, test, change, and submit changes to the code and not distribute it to others, then you don't need to pay for the cerfificate.
 A self signed certificate you create in KeyChain Access will work just fine.
 Once you have the certificate, all you need to do is to run these commands to get setup to work in XCode, replacing *YOUR ITENTITY* with your code signing certificate identity.